 The NIC’s Chapter Award of Distinction recognizes exceptional fraternity collegiate chapters demonstrating excellence in operations, involvement in their fraternity/sorority and campus community, and a commitment to a positive fraternity experience.

-DELTA SIGMA PHI, ALPHA UPSILON CHAPTER
+DELTA SIGMA PHI, DELTA EPSILON CHAPTER

 KANSAS STATE UNIVERSITY